 The first step in developing a communications and engagement plan is working out who you need to communicate with so before you can develop your plan you need to carry out Stakeholder Analysis and Mapping.

 This analysis identifies who your stakeholders are and the mapping identifies their degree of power and influence on the changes being planned.
-Knowing their power and influence on the change will help you to decide on the frequency and form of your communications and engagement activities i.e. whether they simply to be aware of the change or whether you require their active support.
+Knowing their power and influence on the change will help you to decide on the frequency and form of your communications and engagement activities i.e. whether they simply need to be aware of the change or whether you require their active support.
 You may wish to add other information to this such as their particular areas of interest within the change and the topics that will need to be communicated.

 Stakeholder analysis and mapping